-Water damage accounts for about 25 percent of all property insurance claims.
-In fact, 2012 Travelers Claim data suggests that water is ten times more likely to damage your home than fire.
-While you probably know that weather-related water damage can be significant, you may not know that damage caused when ordinary household appliances fail can be just as destructive.¹
+According to the Insurance Industry Institute, water damage accounts for billions of dollars in losses to homeowners and renters each year.
+It is also responsible for about 25 percent of all property insurance claims.
+In fact, Travelers Claim data suggests that water is ten times more likely to damage your home than fire.

-Common causes of water damage include leaky baseboard heating, air conditioning condensation drains, water heaters, washing machine hoses and plumbing.
+Fortunately, there are steps that you can take to help prevent water damage from appliances, and protect your home.
+It is helpful to understand some of the common causes of water damage, which include leaky baseboard heating, air conditioning condensation drains, and failed water heaters, washing machine hoses and plumbing.

-You may not realize that trouble is brewing until it is too late.
-That is why it is important to regularly check your household appliances.
+These household appliances do not always offer warning signs until the damage has already occurred.
+That is why it is important to check them regularly.
 The simple steps below can help you protect your home from the most common causes of water damage:

 For more tips, watch this video: